-In a manner similar to Figure 3.3 above, the numbers of cb-choice industries and pb-choice industries are plotted in Figure 3.5 below for each of the 258 cities in \mathcal{U} .
+In a manner similar to Figure 7, the numbers of cb-choice industries and pb-choice industries are plotted in Figure 9 for each of the 258 cities in U.

-Notice that in contrast to Figure 3.3, all cities have more pb-choice industries than cb-choice industries, except for a few at the very highest end.
+Notice that in contrast to Figure 7, all cities have more pb-choice industries than cb-choice industries, except for a few at the very highest end.
 But since this high end is seen to involve nearly all 154 industries, these numbers are necessarily almost the same.
-In the three largest cities (Tokyo, Osaka and Nagoya) they are in fact identical.
+In the three largest cities (Tokyo, Osaka, and Nagoya) they are in fact identical.

-While this alternative "slice" through the data is of course closely related to cb-choice cities, the emphasis here is slightly different.
-For example, the notion of locational diversity for industries in Section 3.1.2 above now has a clear parallel with respect to cities.
+While this alternative "slice" through the data is of course closely related to cbchoice cities, the emphasis here is slightly different.
+For example, the notion of locational diversity for industries in the Cb-choice Cities section above now has a clear parallel with respect to cities.
 In particular, the number of cb-choice industries for each city is a clear reflection of its industrial diversity.
-Hence, as a parallel to expression (3.6) above, we now designate the number of cb-choice industries for each city, $U \in \mathcal{U}$, as its (cluster-based) industrial diversity, with respect to the family of industries in I. A more general definition in terms of arbitrary spatial patterns of industries is given in expression (4.8).
-This concept will play a central role in our analysis of the Hierarchy Principle in Section 4.4 below.
+Hence, as a parallel to expression (4), we now designate the number of cb-choice industries for each city, $U \in \mathcal{U}$, as its (cluster-based) industrial diversity, with respect to the family of industries in I. A more general definition in terms of arbitrary spatial patterns of industries will be given in expression (11).
+This concept will play a central role in our analysis of the Hierarchy Principle in the section A Test of the Hierarchy Principle, below.

-$$d_U = |I_U| \tag{3.11}$$
+$$(8) d_U = |I_U|$$

 In particular, there are six (out of 255) cities for which this value is less than one, as reflected by the position of the unit-ratio line in this figure.
 These few outliers are small cities with clusters mainly in ubiquitous industries.
-Since employment in such industries tends to be proportional to population, the industrial employment shares in these towns is very small.
+Since employment in such industries tends to be proportional to population, the industrial employment shares in these towns are very small.

-Turning finally to establishment concentrations for cities, if we now let n_i denote the total number of establishments in industry i, so that its establisment share in each city U is given by n{iU}/n_i , then an establishment-concentration ratio, R_U^{est} , for city U paralleling R_U^{emp} above can be defined as,
+Turning finally to establishment concentrations for cities, if we now let n_i denote the total number of establishments in industry i, so that its establishment share in each city U is given by n{iU}/n_i , then an establishment-concentration ratio, R_U^{est} , for city U paralleling R_U^{emp} above can be defined as

 Here the range of R_U^{est} is from 1.06 to 65.36 (with a mean of 5.10).
-Hence, in contrast to R_U^{emp} , this ratio is everywhere above one, as shown by the position of the unit-ratio line in Figure 3.6(b).
-In particular, the six outliers for employment concentration above now all have establishment-concentration ratios above one.
+Hence, in contrast to R_U^{emp} , this ratio is everywhere above one, as shown by the position of the unit-ratio line in Figure 10(b).
+In particular, the six outliers for employment concentration above now all have establishment-concentration ratios above 1.
 Here it is of interest to note that if our cluster-detection procedure were based on employment densities (rather than establishment densities), then these six cities would be likely to exhibit no significant clustering at all.